 2.Sell $TBOND for a redemption bonus once $TOMB is back over peg (above 1.1 TWAP).

-60/40 is the profit-taking method best suited to provide stability for both the platform and for your underlying investment.
-By boosting liquidity, the 60/40 strategy reduces price volatility, and helps $TOMB stay above the peg for longer to keep the Masonry printing.
+50/50 is the method best suited to provide stability for both the platform and for your underlying investment.
+By boosting liquidity, the 50/50 strategy reduces price volatility, and helps $TOMB stay above the peg for longer to keep the Masonry printing.
 This, in turn, attracts new investors and keeps the ecosystem growing.
-If adhered to, the 60/40 approach will enable Tomb to eventually disable the Gatekeeper and remove all service fees on $TOMB sells.

 2)When you go to provide TOMB-FTM LP, stake the entirety of your remaining TOMB with the $FTM you've just purchased.